RoliSoft/Host-Scanner-Scripts/README.md

 The first script downloads all the data files that are required for the various scripts to run.
 The second one runs the conversions.

 When invoking the go scripts directly or via the converter script, the `--json` argument overrides the default behaviour of the `serializeEntries()` function within the scripts to dump the global `entries` list as an indented JSON to the specified output instead of the proprietary binary format.
+Similarly, the `--nogz` argument instructs the converter script not to gzip the output file after conversion.

 This is useful for either debugging purposes or easy reuse of the data within 3rd-party applications.

-Similarly, the `--nogz` argument instructs the converter script not to gzip the output file after conversion.
+When reusing, please beware of the licenses under which these datasets are being distributed, as some do not allow commercial usage or restrict the licensing of the combined work.

 ## Format